Force over Distance: Chapter 16

 “Sure is.
 You loaned it to us about twenty-six loops back,” Greer said.

-“Thanks.”
+“Uh, thanks.”
 Young refastened the band around his wrist.
 “Sergeant, go on ahead.
 Bring TJ up to speed.
-For all she knows, it's still oh nine hundred hours.
+For all she knows, it's still 0900.
 We'll meet you there as soon as we can.”

-“Looks like you made a new friend,” Young said dryly.
+“Looks like you made a new friend,” Young said.

 “Despite my best efforts, I assure you.”